kavinda99r/Note-Taking-Web-App-MERN-Stack/README.md

-# Note-Taking Web Application using MERN Stack ✅
+# NoteSnap - Note-Taking Web Application using MERN Stack ✅

 This is a full-stack Note-taking application built using the MERN stack (MongoDB, Express, React, Node.js).
 The app provides a clean and simple user interface, allowing users to easily create, edit, and delete notes.